elghandori1/fractol_MG/README.md

 ```bash
 ./fractol 2 −0.8 0.156
 ```
-- for part bonus i'm use the burning with specific number(3)
+- for part bonus i'm use the burning shape with specific number(3)
 ```bash
 ./fractol 3
 ```